 As our sofa production team puts it, we make the kind of sofas that make people happy and that’s really our goal here – to spread smiles.
 When you walk into any of our showrooms or visit our website, Instagram, or Facebook pages, you’ll be met by two gorgeous sofa sets and a chaise.
-Their names are Jiji, D’jenga and Jilaze.
+Their names are Jiji, Mr Biggie Sofa and the Jilaze Chaise.
 It’s totally normal to name your sofas, right🙈?

 Jiji is Swahili for city.
 True to its name, Jiji is designed to accommodate more people without taking up too much space in your living room.
 Doesn’t that just sound like our beloved Nairobi city?

 Say hi to Mr Biggie Sofa…

 Welcome the curviest, sexiest sofa in town.
 Mr Biggie is your standard 3 seater sofa but ours is a different because it’s bigger and cozier.
 The full sofa set is a six seater in three pieces i.e 3 seater + 2 seater + 1 seater

 How to choose the best sofa fabric for you

 Aside from design, sofa fabric is another crucial decision you have to make about your sofa.
 There are various factors you should consider when figuring out the best sofa fabric for you: